unfoldingWord-dev/d43-catalog/README.md

 > The functions are not designed to always return useful information in the browser and may timeout,
 > however they are still running properly.

-The name of the stage determines the operating environment.
+The name of the stage in API Gateway determines the operating environment.
 If the stage name begins with `prod` the functions will operate on production databases.
 If the stage name begins with anything other than `prod` the functions will prefix databases with the stage name.